lsst-ts/observatory-ops-docs/project/Template-Folder/procedure_template.rst

 ^^^^^^^^

 This section should give a top level description of what this procedure is for and when it should be performed.

+..
+Any Figures should be stored in the _static subdirectory.
+See the README in that directory for how to insert a figure

 Prerequisites
 ^^^^^^^^^^^^^